PennyLaneAI/pennylane/doc/development/adding_operators.rst

 >>> op.adjoint()
 FlipAndRotate(-0.1, wires=['q3', 'q1'])

 The new gate can be used with PennyLane devices.
+Device support for an operation can be checked via ``dev.stopping_condition(op)``.
+If ``True``, then the device supports the matrix.

-PennyLane checks with the device whether it supports operations using the operation name.
+``DefaultQubit`` first checks if the operator has a matrix using the :attr:`~.Operator.has_matrix` property.
+If the Operator doesn't have a matrix, the device then checks if the name of the Operator is explicitly specified in :attr:`~DefaultQubit.operations` or :attr:`~DefaultQubit.observables`.

+Other devices that do not inherit from ``DefaultQubit`` only check if the name is explicitly specified in the ``operations`` property.

 - If the device registers support for an operation with the same name, PennyLane leaves the gate implementation up to the device.
 The device might have a hardcoded implementation, *or* it may refer to one of the numerical representations of the operator (such as :meth:`.Operator.matrix`).

-- If the device does not register support for an operation with the same name, PennyLane will automatically decompose the gate using :meth:`.Operator.decomposition`.
+- If the device does not support for an operation, PennyLane will automatically decompose the gate using :meth:`.Operator.decomposition`.

 .. code-block:: python